 FF: It’s not every day you meet someone who has studied spiders on four continents.
 Why do you find them so fascinating?

 KC: Spiders have an ancient lineage originating some 400 million years ago.
 They are the largest and most important group of predators on the planet and are considered a mega-diverse taxon with more than 47,000 described species with an estimated total number in the range of 75,000-190,000.
-Spiders are excellent models for studying ecology, behavior, biochemistry, competition, speciation, sexual selection and biogeography, among other fields.
+Spiders are excellent models for studying ecology, behaviour, biochemistry, competition, speciation, sexual selection and biogeography, among other fields.
 They contribute to research in biological pest control, venom chemistry and the cloning of silk.Read more...